Kura Sushi USA (NASDAQ:KRUS) Stock Price Down 4%

 Wall Street Analysts Forecast Growth

-Several research firms have weighed in on KRUS.
-Benchmark boosted their price target on Kura Sushi USA from $90.00 to $105.00 and gave the stock a “buy” rating in a research report on Friday, January 12th.
-Lake Street Capital boosted their price target on Kura Sushi USA from $63.00 to $70.00 and gave the stock a “hold” rating in a research report on Friday, January 5th.
-Finally, Craig Hallum boosted their price target on Kura Sushi USA from $90.00 to $130.00 and gave the stock a “buy” rating in a research report on Tuesday.
-Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $92.14.
+A number of equities analysts have commented on the stock.
+Benchmark lifted their target price on shares of Kura Sushi USA from $90.00 to $105.00 and gave the stock a “buy” rating in a research note on Friday, January 12th.
+Lake Street Capital upped their target price on shares of Kura Sushi USA from $63.00 to $70.00 and gave the company a “hold” rating in a report on Friday, January 5th.
+Finally, Craig Hallum increased their price target on shares of Kura Sushi USA from $90.00 to $130.00 and gave the stock a “buy” rating in a research note on Tuesday.
+Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $92.14.

-Kura Sushi USA (NASDAQ:KRUS – Get Free Report) last issued its quarterly earnings results on Thursday, January 4th.
-The company reported ($0.18) earnings per share for the quarter, missing the consensus estimate of ($0.11) by ($0.07).
-The company had revenue of $51.48 million during the quarter, compared to analyst estimates of $51.95 million.
+Kura Sushi USA (NASDAQ:KRUS – Get Free Report) last announced its quarterly earnings results on Thursday, January 4th.
+The company reported ($0.18) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.11) by ($0.07).
 Kura Sushi USA had a net margin of 0.77% and a return on equity of 1.06%.
-On average, sell-side analysts anticipate that Kura Sushi USA, Inc. will post 0.37 EPS for the current fiscal year.
+The firm had revenue of $51.48 million for the quarter, compared to analyst estimates of $51.95 million.
+As a group, equities analysts forecast that Kura Sushi USA, Inc. will post 0.37 EPS for the current fiscal year.

-In related news, insider Brent Takao sold 14,422 shares of the firm’s stock in a transaction that occurred on Friday, January 12th.
+In other Kura Sushi USA news, insider Brent Takao sold 14,422 shares of the business’s stock in a transaction dated Friday, January 12th.
 The stock was sold at an average price of $88.97, for a total transaction of $1,283,125.34.
-Following the completion of the sale, the insider now owns 1,687 shares of the company’s stock, valued at $150,092.39.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-1.60% of the stock is currently owned by insiders.
+Following the sale, the insider now owns 1,687 shares in the company, valued at approximately $150,092.39.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+1.60% of the stock is owned by company insiders.

 Institutional Investors Weigh In On Kura Sushi USA

-Large investors have recently added to or reduced their stakes in the business.
-West Tower Group LLC acquired a new stake in Kura Sushi USA during the second quarter worth approximately $33,000.
-US Bancorp DE boosted its holdings in Kura Sushi USA by 58.3% in the second quarter.
-US Bancorp DE now owns 361 shares of the company’s stock worth $34,000 after acquiring an additional 133 shares in the last quarter.
-Quest Partners LLC bought a new position in shares of Kura Sushi USA in the fourth quarter valued at approximately $36,000.
-Ameritas Investment Partners Inc. lifted its holdings in Kura Sushi USA by 72.1% during the second quarter.
-Ameritas Investment Partners Inc. now owns 482 shares of the company’s stock worth $45,000 after acquiring an additional 202 shares during the period.
-Finally, Lazard Asset Management LLC bought a new stake in Kura Sushi USA during the fourth quarter worth $43,000.
-Institutional investors and hedge funds own 65.49% of the company’s stock.
+Several large investors have recently made changes to their positions in the company.
+US Bancorp DE grew its stake in shares of Kura Sushi USA by 58.3% in the 2nd quarter.
+US Bancorp DE now owns 361 shares of the company’s stock valued at $34,000 after buying an additional 133 shares in the last quarter.
+California State Teachers Retirement System lifted its holdings in shares of Kura Sushi USA by 2.8% during the fourth quarter.
+California State Teachers Retirement System now owns 6,369 shares of the company’s stock worth $484,000 after buying an additional 174 shares during the last quarter.
+Rhumbline Advisers lifted its holdings in shares of Kura Sushi USA by 2.4% during the third quarter.
+Rhumbline Advisers now owns 7,604 shares of the company’s stock worth $503,000 after buying an additional 181 shares during the last quarter.
+Ameritas Investment Partners Inc. lifted its holdings in shares of Kura Sushi USA by 72.1% during the second quarter.
+Ameritas Investment Partners Inc. now owns 482 shares of the company’s stock worth $45,000 after buying an additional 202 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Kura Sushi USA by 1.7% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 11,886 shares of the company’s stock worth $567,000 after buying an additional 204 shares during the last quarter.
+Institutional investors own 65.49% of the company’s stock.

 Kura Sushi USA Company Profile